Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 ## Deploying Skills to the Kernel

-Skills can be deployed in a namespace.
-You can request a namespace from your Pharia Kernel operator.
-A namespace is associated with a URL to a file in a Git repository you own.
+In order to make a Skill available in Pharia Kernel two criteria need to be met:

+* The skill must be deployed as a component to an OCI registry (for local development a directory might also suffice)
+* The skill must be configured in the namespace configuration (a `toml` file, typically checked into a Git repository)

+If your team does not own a namespace yet, you can request one from your Pharia Kernel operators.
+They will associate it with a `namespace.toml` which lists the skills you want to deploy as well as an OCI registry to load the skill code into.
+Ideally your team owns both, so you can deploy skills in self service.

 The TOML file lists all skills in the namespace.
 Here is an example:

 ```toml
 skills = [